Arguments against the use of VAs from countries like the Philippines don’t seem to be impacting growth in the practice, but do they have any credence?

 Offshoring opponents typically take one of two key stances in decrying the use of overseas service providers:

-1. Hiring offshore virtual assistants takes jobs away from people at home.
+1. Hiring offshore virtual assistants to take jobs away from people at home.

 2. Hiring offshore virtual assistants is an exploitative practice.